cse-airflow/incubator-airflow/docs/integration.rst

 - :ref:`AzureDataLakeHook`: Interface with Azure Data Lake.
 - :ref:`AzureDataLakeStorageListOperator`: Lists the files located in a specified Azure Data Lake path.
+- :ref:`AdlsToGoogleCloudStorageOperator`: Copies files from an Azure Data Lake path to a Google Cloud Storage bucket.

 .. _AzureDataLakeHook: